iKilledAppl3/open-source-tweaks/README.md

 BlurSpring a tweak that I planned on making but the code doesn't work so i open sourced it for fun :P I am too lazy to fix the code so here....

-#License
+# License

-Copyright 2015-2016 iKilledAppl3 & ToxicAppl3 Inc.
+Copyright 2015-2017 iKilledAppl3 & ToxicAppl3 Inc.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.